 Thanks for visiting!
 Explore my site to learn more about how I use Data Science methods in my academic and applied research work.
 I also run a blog in which I write about various topics.
 If you have questions or would like to discuss an opportunity to work together, feel free to get in touch.

-I am associate research professor at the School of Government and Public Transformation of Tecnológico de Monterrey, and affiliated adjunct policy researcher at the Rand Corporation.
-My work focuses on the development of new computational methods for studying socio-technological systems, and the use of Data Science methods for decision analysis under conditions of deep uncertainty.
-I currently lead applied research work on Mexico’s water and energy sectors developing new simulation models and assisting stakeholders in decision making processes.
+I am assistant research professor at the School of Government and Public Transformation of Tecnológico de Monterrey, and affiliated adjunct policy researcher at the Rand Corporation.
+My work focuses on the development of new computational methods for studying technological change, and the use of data science methods for decision analysis under conditions of deep uncertainty.
+I currently lead applied research work on Mexico’s water and energy sectors, developing new simulation models and assisting stakeholders in decision making processes.
 I also lead the Decision Making Center of the School of Government and Public Transformation and co-lead applied policy research on climate change in Costa Rica, Argentina and Ecuador.
 I teach courses on systems modeling, advanced simulation techniques, econometrics and microeconomics.

 I am primarily interested in understanding the mechanisms by which new technologies are created and disseminated globally, with a special focus on the implications of rapid technological change on long-term sustainable and equitable economic growth.

 Over the last eight years I have worked on various research projects that apply the Robust Decision Making framework to complex and deeply uncertain environments, including planning long-term investments for water and energy infrastructure development, climate change mitigation and adaptation.
 I have been fortunate enough to do this kind of work in various countries in the American continent, including the US, Mexico, Peru and Argentina.
 As a result, a large proportion of my research is devoted to the development of new analytical tools and participatory processes for supporting decision analysis under conditions of deep uncertainty.